 Presuppositions are also triggered by gestures that involve a specific position for an object.
 This point was discussed in Schlenker and Chemla, to appear, in connection with some verbal gestures that are reminiscent of 'agreement verbs' in sign language (ASL and LSF).
 Like agreement verbs, these gestures trigger height (or positional) presuppositions when they target a high position.
-Thus SLAP-high in (16)a triggers the inference that the speaker's teammates are very tall - their might for instance be basketball players.
-The same inference is triggered in (16)b with universal projection of the 'height' presupposition.
+Thus SLAP-high in (18)a triggers the inference that the speaker's teammates are very tall - they might for instance be basketball players.
+The same inference is triggered in (18)b with universal projection of the 'height' presupposition.

-- (16) a.
-My teammate, will you SLAP-high? => the speaker's teammate is tall or positioned high - b.
-None of your teammates will I ever SLAP-high. => each of the addressee's teammates is tall or positioned high b.
-None of the light bulbs in this room will I ever UNSCREW_ceiling => each of the light bulbs in this room is on the ceiling
+(18) a.
+My teammate, will you SLAP-high\\\? => the speaker's teammate is tall or positioned high b.
+If you SLAP-high\ my teammate, we'll notice.

+=> the speaker's teammate is tall or positioned high